 Community-University collaborations: addressing health service needs and workforce development

-A successful CPHCN webinar was held in August, broadcasting live from Broken Hill with panellists in Lismore and Dubbo on Zoom.
-The webinar focused on our rural and regional Schools and their connections in their local communities.
-Thank you to all the panellists who participated in this stimulating discussion:
+Broadcasting live from Broken Hill with panellists online in Lismore and Dubbo on Zoom, this CPHCN webinar focused on our rural and regional Schools and their connections in their local communities.

 Primary Health Networks 101– making communities happier and healthier